 be permanent, not seasonal or self-employment.

 If a business hires a customer in a temp-to-hire position, the job is acceptable if not considered short-term or project specific employment that will end upon completion of the project.
-A customer can be employed by a third party such as a temp agency when this is a prerequisite for continued employment after the probationary period ends.
+A customer may be employed by a third party such as a temp agency when this is a prerequisite for continued employment after the probationary period ends.
 Pro re nata (PRN) or “as needed” employment is allowed, if the customer can achieve all employment conditions outlined on the VR1845B.
-VR will not accept seasonal employment placements , unless approved by the VR Director using the VR3472, Contracted Service Modification Request for Job Placement, Job Skills Training, and Supported Employment Services.
-Seasonal employment pertains to labor performed at certain seasons or periods of the year and which may not be continuous or carried out throughout the year.
+VR will not accept seasonal employment placements or placements where the customer receives an IRS 1099 form, (i.e. self-employment) unless approved by the VR director using the VR3472, Contracted Service Modification Request for Job Placement, Job Skills Training, and Supported Employment Services.
+Seasonal employment pertains to labor performed at certain seasons or periods of the year, which may not be continuous or carried out throughout the year.

-VR pays for job placement only if the customer is placed with an organization or business that is not owned, operated, controlled, or governed by the service provider providing the job placement service.
+VR pays for job placement only if the customer is placed in a competitive integrated work setting with an organization or business that is not owned, operated, controlled, or governed by the service provider providing the job placement service.
 Service providers that are state agencies, state universities, or facilities that are a part of a state university system are exempt from this requirement.
+A VR competitive integrated checklist may need to be completed prior to the provider’s invoice being paid to determine whether the position meets the criteria for a competitive integrated work setting.

-The job placement count begins on the first day worked by the customer for the employer or the day after the VR1845B is updated so all non-negotiable employment conditions, 50% of negotiable employment conditions, and an employment goal are achieved.
+The job placement count begins on the first day worked by the customer for the employer in the current position or the day after the VR1845B is updated so all non-negotiable employment conditions, 50% of negotiable employment conditions, and an employment goal are achieved.

-If a customer loses a job, is not working the required weekly hours or meeting non-negotiable employment conditions as outlined in the VR1845B, Bundled Job Placement Services Plan–Part B and Status Report, the customer's progression within the benchmark is frozen until:
+If a customer, is not working the required number of weekly hours or meeting non-negotiable employment conditions as outlined in the VR1845B, Bundled Job Placement Services Plan–Part B and Status Report, the customer's progression within the benchmark is frozen until:

-the customer becomes employed againthe customer begins working the required hours and is achieving all non-negotiable employment conditions; or
+the customer begins working the required hours and is achieving all non-negotiable employment conditions; or

 the VR1845B, Bundled Job Placement Services Plan–Part B and Status Report, is amended.

-When a customer accepts a new position with the employer or obtains employment with a new employer, the customer must work at least 30 days in the new position before the achievement of Benchmark C.
+When a customer accepts a new position with the same employer or obtains employment with a new employer, the customer must work 90 days in the new position The count starts over on the first day of the customer’s new position and continues until the customer reaches 90 days of employment in the new position.
+The provider must resubmit an updated VR1845B for each benchmark.

 Bundled Job Placement Services cannot be purchased with On-the-Job Training (OJT), Apprenticeship, or Supported Employment.
 Job Skills Training can be purchased with Bundled Job Placement Services when determined appropriate by the VR counselor.

-A customer who has received or is receiving basic or enhanced Bundled Job Placement Services cannot be transferred into Non-bundled Job Placement Services, unless a VR3472, Contracted Service Modification Request has been approved by the VR Director.
+A customer who has received or is receiving basic or enhanced Bundled Job Placement Services cannot be transferred into Non-bundled Job Placement Services, unless a VR3472, Contracted Service Modification Request for Job Placement, Job Skills Training, and Supported Employment Services has been approved by the VR director.
+The VR3472 must explain the customer’s individualized circumstances sufficiently enough to support the transfer of the service from Bundled to Non-bundled Job Placement.

-When a customer's circumstances indicate that Bundled Employment services need to be purchased after Non-bundled Job Placement Services have been provided, a reduction of payment will be applied to the fee of the Bundled Employment Service.
+When a customer's circumstances indicate that Bundled Employment services need to be purchased after Non-bundled Job Placement services have been provided, a reduction of payment will be applied to the fee of the Bundled Employment service.